aniray2908/satellite-esg-risk-engine/README.md

 This project evaluates whether satellite-derived vegetation exposure metrics can serve as structured, comparable proxies for industrial environmental risk.

-Portfolio-level validation, clustering analysis, and weight optimization have been completed to assess structural robustness and ranking stability.
+Portfolio-level validation, clustering analysis, weight optimization, and deployment-tier logic have been implemented to assess structural robustness and operational readiness.

 ---